WFSB: History

-The station also played a role in a nadir for the New York Giants in the 1970s, as the station was outside of the NFL's 75 mi blackout radius and the team was entering a long period of futility which meant it couldn't sell out its games, well before the New England Patriots could begin to compete equally in the market.
+The station also played a role in a nadir for the New York Giants in the 1970s, as the station is outside of the NFL's 75 mi blackout radius and the team was entering a long period of futility and a nomadic existence after losing Yankee Stadium when it was renovated exclusively into a baseball venue, as the team waited for Giants Stadium to be built and open in 1976.
+This included games being played at New Haven's Yale Bowl, a 71,000 seat venue which was impossible to sell out.
+Despite this, the team had a decades-long fanbase, well before the New England Patriots could begin to compete equally in the market.
 This meant that fans of the team in the New York area who refused to support the team with their attendance, would then drive into the Hartford–New Haven area to watch Giants home games, either by patronizing area bars or checking into a motel room while the game was on channel 3.

 In 1962, the WTIC stations moved to Broadcast House, a state-of-the-art facility in the Constitution Plaza development in Downtown Hartford.
 A decade later, in late 1972, Travelers Insurance decided to exit broadcasting.
 The announcement was made to the staff at an employee meeting held in Studio A on January 15, 1973.
 While the WTIC radio stations were spun off to a company formed by station management called 1080 Corporation, WTIC-TV was sold to The Washington Post Company.
 The sale of all three stations was closed on March 8, 1974, and the Post's broadcasting division, Post-Newsweek Stations, changed Channel 3's call letters on that date to the current WFSB in honor of broadcasting division president Frederick Sessions Beebe, who had died a few months earlier.
 At the time, the FCC did not allow television and radio stations in the same market to share the same call letters if they had different owners.
 To get the WFSB call letters, the Post had to convince Framingham State College in Framingham, Massachusetts, to give up those call letters, which were used on the college's low-power FM radio station, whose call letters were changed to WDJM-FM as a result of the switch.
 The WTIC call letters returned to Connecticut television in 1984 when Arch Communications, owned by the son of the then-owner of WTIC radio, launched a new independent station on channel 61.